cucumber/docs/content/cucumber/tags.md

 You can combine these two methods to create powerful selection criteria:

-Example: Running scenarios which match: (`billing OR`WIP) AND @important
+Example: Running scenarios which match: `(billing OR WIP) AND important`

 ```
 cucumber --tags @billing,@wip --tags @important
 ```

-Example: Skipping both `todo and`wip tags
+Example: Skipping both `todo AND wip` tags

 ```
 cucumber --tags ~@todo --tags ~@wip
 ```

-You can use this tag logic in your [Hooks](/cucumber/hooks/) as well.
+You can use this Tag logic in your [Hooks](/cucumber/hooks/) as well.

-*This feature was originally added in version 0.4.3.
-The logical behaviour of tags was later reversed in version 0.6.0.*
+*This feature was originally added in version 0.4.3.*
+*The logical behaviour of tags was later reversed in version 0.6.0.*

 ## Overriding the tag filters from a profile

-It is currently not possible to override the tag filters from a profile.
+It is not currently possible to override the Tag filters from a profile.

-The default profile, for example, includes a &lt;code>--tags ~@wip&lt;/code> filter.
-But what if you want to use everything from the default profile *except* the &lt;code>--tags ~@wip&lt;/code> portion?
+The default profile, for example, includes a `--tags ~@wip` filter.
+But what if you want to use everything from the default profile *except* the `--tags ~@wip` portion?

-You might think you could just append something like this to the command line to "undo" the `--tags` from the profile: &lt;code>--tags @wip,~@wip&lt;/code> (anything either **tagged** with `wip or *not* tagged with`wip)
+You might think you could just append something like this to the command line to "undo" the `--tags` from the profile: `--tags @wip,~@wip` (anything either **tagged** with `wip` or *not* tagged with `wip`).

-But because that is effectively doing an "and" between &lt;code>--tags ~@wip&lt;/code> and &lt;code>--tags @wip,~@wip&lt;/code>, it doesn't match any scenarios.
+But because that is effectively doing an "and" between `--tags ~@wip` and`--tags @wip,~@wip`, it doesn't match any Scenarios.

-How can we override the tag filter then?
+How can we override the Tag filter then?

 ## Tag limits and WIP

 If you're following Kanban principles, you want to limit the work in progress (WIP).
-The idea is that the fewer features or scenarios that being worked on simultaneously, the quicker you'll be able to implement new features.
+The idea is, the fewer Features or Scenarios that are being worked on simultaneously, the quicker you'll be able to implement new Features.

-Cucumber can enforce this using tag limits.
+Cucumber can enforce this using *Tag limits*.

 Here is an example:

 ```
 cucumber --tags @dev:2,@qa:3
 ```

-This will make cucumber fail if you have more than 2 `dev` tags or more than 3 `qa` tags, even if each of your scenarios pass individually.
+This will make Cucumber fail if you have more than 2 `dev` Tags or more than 3 `qa` Tags, even if each of your Scenarios pass individually.

-Used in conjunction with the `--wip` switch you can set up your project to enforce the WIP limits of your team.
+Used in conjunction with the `--wip` switch, you can set up a project to enforce the WIP limits of your team.

 ## Special Tags

-**@allow-rescue**: Turns off Cucumber’s exception capturing for the tagged scenario(s).
+**@allow-rescue**: Turns off Cucumber’s exception capturing for the tagged Scenario(s).
 Used when the code being tested is expected to raise and handle exceptions.

-**@javascript**: Uses a javascript-aware system to process web requests (e.g., Selenium) instead of the default (non-javascript-aware) webrat browser.
+**@javascript**: Uses a Javascript-aware system to process web requests (e.g., Selenium) instead of the default (non-Javascript-aware) webrat browser.

 **@no-txn**: Turns off transactions.
 See [Browsers and Transactions](/implementations/ruby/browsers-and-transactions/).